melisgl/try/README.md

 ..
 ==> #<TRIAL (SHOULD-WORK) EXPECTED-SUCCESS 0.000s ⋅1>
 ```

+Try is driven by conditions, and the comments to the right give the
+type of the condition that is printed on that line.
+The `⋅`
+character marks successes.

 We could have run our test with `(TRY 'SHOULD-WORK)`, as well, which
 does pretty much the same thing except it defaults to never entering